sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Unreactable**]

 Effect: You fire a small orb at incredibly high speed at a target within range.
+Make an attack roll with advantage.
 On a hit, deal 4 force damage.
 If this damage is dealt to the target's hit points, they gain *bleeding 1*.

 ### Copper Tendons Gu
 *Rank 1 Carver*